-Networking is about connecting to people and building relationships, enhancing your access to support, information, encouragement, and experience, and it helps you learn about events, people and opportunities.
-Developing these connections helps you fully participate in the Stanford community.
+Networking is about connecting to people, building relationships, and enhancing your access to support, information, encouragement, and experience.
+It helps you learn about people, events, and opportunities.
+Developing these connections helps you participate fully in the Stanford community.

 Ready to get started?

-Get the most out of your relationship with your Pre-Major Advisor.
-Be forthcoming about your interests, and ask questions, such as: What do you do here at Stanford, and what do you like best about that work?
+Get the most out of your relationship with your Stanford Newcomer Guide (SNG).
+Be forthcoming about your interests and ask questions -- for example, What do you do here at Stanford?
+What do you like best about your work?
 Who is your most interesting colleague?
 Whose work here at Stanford do you most admire?

 Did you know that virtually every department or program on campus has a staff person who works directly with undergraduate students?
 Get to know your friendly neighborhood Student Services Officer!
 These hardworking professionals have a wealth of information, insight and experience to share.